-All students admitted to the university who do not speak sufficient Estonian need to complete the Intensive Estonian Language Course first.
+All students admitted to the university who do not speak sufficient Estonian need to complete the Intensive Estonian Language Courses first.
 The courses are offered on the basis of English and Russian.
 Applicants who would start to learn Estonian on the basis of English also have to meet the English language requirements.
 Requirements for Russian language proficiency are specified here.

-Exception: In the programmes of Medicine (Estonian group), Dentistry and Pharmacy students are required to be sufficiently fluent in Estonian at the time of admission to the university.
-The knowledge of Estonian must correspond to the level of B2, according to the Common European Framework of Reference for Languages.
-Upon applying to medical studies (general Medicine, Dentistry and Pharmacy), candidates must submit a result of the Estonian language proficiency test (please ask for further info which tests are recognized or acceptable from the Student Admissions).
+Exception: Applicants interested in the programmes of Medicine (Estonian group), Dentistry and Pharmacy are required to be proficient in Estonian at the time of applying.
+The language skills in Estonian must correspond at least to the level of B2 according to the Common European Framework of Reference for Languages.
+Upon applying to medical studies (general Medicine, Dentistry and Pharmacy), results of Estonian language proficiency exam (B2 or C1) must be submitted by the application deadline (additional certificates which are recognised are specified here).

 Read more: Common European Framework of Reference for Languages

 Only complete application packages will be considered by the Admissions Committee.

-To apply for the programmes Psychology and Dentistry, applicants have to take the academic aptitude test (can be replaced with the SAT test).
+To apply to the programmes Psychology and Dentistry, applicants have to take the academic aptitude test (can be replaced with the SAT test).
 Other applicants do not have to take the academic aptitude test, but can do that if they want to.
 Those who score 65 or more at the academic aptitude test are admitted to a curriculum they would like to be enrolled in.

 The university's Admissions Committee will announce admission results by 13 July.

 Contact International Student Ambassadors to ask about the life in Estonia.